dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber Security Course/Notes/To-Do's.md

 - ICMS - Spark/Telecom - used SSH or something or rather to do something; see what you can find ????
 Ahh, I think this is the tool that Telecom/Spark used to use and still use
 - TP2? - still being used by VF? have a look or ask around
+- tharchive.org - wayback machine (check it out)
+	- Issues accessing this page
+	  They did also get sued in the days of Covid for copyright infringments (but this could have been a different outfit from thearchive.org group
+	  There is however blog.thearchive.org which reads, "THE BATTLE CONTINUES!"
+	  Virustotal says it's safe)
+- YouTube Downloaders (get a good one)
+	- YouTube Downloader - for referencing to a video online, grab a local copy of it and upload it on to your online platform should you need to refer to it (to prevent broken links in the future - in the event that vid goes down)
+- architects holy hell album art (From Jason)